What are the fundraising trends in the cell therapy market?

 Is more or less capital going into the cell therapy market?

-Less capital went into the cell therapy market in 2025 than in 2024, but the freshest 2026 signal points to a partial rebound rather than continued collapse.
-Full-year capital fell from about $3.33B in 2024 to about $1.38B in 2025, while year-to-date 2026 capital reached about $974M through the start of May.
+Less capital went into the cell therapy market in 2025 than in 2024, but the freshest 2026 signal points to a selective rebound.
+Full-year funding fell from about $3.55B in 2024 to about $1.63B in 2025, which is a decline of roughly 54%.
+That full-year comparison is the cleaner structural read because both years are complete.

-Is cell therapy funding driven by more deals or larger rounds?
+Is cell therapy funding activity driven by more deals or larger rounds?

 Is cell therapy capital moving toward later-stage or earlier-stage companies?